Witchblade (2006 TV series): Antagonists

 Asagi is the sister chosen by Aoi when Maria asked her to choose a capable sister to help herself and Aoi fight and take the Witchblade from Masane.
 She also is equipped with the Dual Cloneblade.
 Sarcastic, cynical, and not afraid to speak her mind, she acts calmly but without any interest in her role, a behavior reflected in her physical appearance as well, often questioning for what or who Maria is acting, and what she really wants, which often earns a scolding from Aoi.
 For this very reason, Maria immediately kills her by impaling her in the stomach.
-Asagi is the only Cloneblade in the entire anime that doesn't fight (she does fight some exCons, but this isn't shown).
+Asagi is the only Cloneblade in the entire anime that does not fight (she does fight some exCons, but this is not shown).
 Her cloneblade armor is black and blue.